carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 ## Raster Bands
 The Digital Surface Model that we've been working with is a single band raster.
-This means that there is only one dataset stored in the
-raster: surface elevation in meters for one time period.
+This means that there is only one dataset stored in the raster--surface elevation in meters for one time period.
 However, a raster dataset can contain one or more bands.

 ![Multi-band raster image](../images/dc-spatial-raster/single_multi_raster.png)